 Additionally, Saad Tasleem also releases podcasts via the Muslim Central platform.

-Saad Tasleem delved into Art History, Modern Art, Graphic Design and Psychology at the University of Maryland.
+Saad Tasleem delved into Art History, Modern Art, Graphic Design, and Psychology at the University of Maryland.
 He began his Islamic education at The Institute of Islamic and Arabic Sciences in America (IIASA) in Fairfax, Virginia.
 It was then when he proceeded to study at the Islamic University of Madinah where he devoted himself to the teachings of Islam.
 Later, he successfully graduated with a bachelor’s degree from the Faculty of Shariah which was awarded by the University of Madinah.

 He is currently an instructor at AlMaghrib Institute, who speaks about topics related to the benefits of a Muslim via his podcasts.
-A portion of his renowned podcasts are 'Preparing for Ramadan', 'A Message to the Smokers', 'Missing Fajr in Ramadan,' and so on.
+A portion of his renowned podcasts is 'Preparing for Ramadan', 'A Message to the Smokers', 'Missing Fajr in Ramadan,' and so on.

 You may check out his podcast here.